mazeduldev/ngx-mzd-timeline/README.md

 Angular material theme supported minimalist's vertical timeline library for Angular applications.

+# Warning: Archiving This Repository!!!

+In last couple of years, my life is changed a lot, and my personal goal and interests are also changed.
+I am not using Angular for the last couple of years, but Angular is evolving a lot during this period.
+Therefore, it's almost impossible for me to keep this package updated and usable with the latest Angular versions.
+As a result, I'm archiving this repository.

 ## Live Demo

 Live demo is available at [github pages](https://mazid1.github.io/ngx-mzd-timeline).